MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal.md

 > - Password - <strong>Pass@word1</strong>
 > - Service account name - **MIMService**

-## Before you begin

-- This guide is intended for installing Volume License edition of MIM.
-If your organization has Azure AD Premium subscription or is using Azure AD, then you will need to instead follow [the guide for MIM Service in organizations licensed for Azure AD Premium](install-mim-service-portal-aadp.md).

 ## Configure MIM Service and Portal for installation

 1. Run the **MIM Service and Portal installer** from the unpacked **Service and Portal** sub-folder.